Vasily Shulgin: Revolution and emigration

 When all hope was lost he moved to Kiev, and then the Kuban, where he participated in the White movement.
-During his time in Kiev, he published a newspaper called The Citizen of Kiev which supported the Whites and spread anti-Semitic conspiracies about the Bolsheviks, leading to a pogrom in Kiev.
+During his time in Kiev, he published a newspaper, Kievlyanin, which supported the Whites and spread anti-Semitic conspiracies about the Bolsheviks, leading to a pogrom in Kiev.
 In 1920 Shulgin emigrated to Yugoslavia.
 In 1925-26 he secretly visited the Soviet Union.
 He described this visit and his impression of the New Economic Policy in the book called The Three Capitals (Три столицы).
 While in emigration Shulgin continued keeping in touch with other leaders of the White movement until 1937 when he ceased his political activity.